3 Innovative Technologies For Disease Prevention And Control In Aquaculture: How Ai And Big Data Are Revolutionizing Fish Farming

 Challenges And Solutions

-Aquaculture disease prevention and control is an important issue in Nigeria, where the country’s fish-farming industry has been revolutionized by innovative technologies such as AI and big data.
+Aquaculture disease prevention and control is an important issue, where the country’s fish-farming industry has been revolutionized by innovative technologies such as AI and big data.
 While these tools have enabled a higher degree of efficiency and accuracy in monitoring diseases and preventing outbreaks, there are still many challenges that must be addressed before these solutions can be fully realized.

 The first challenge is the lack of reliable water sources for aquaculture operations due to rapid population growth and rising temperatures caused by climate change.
 This leads to increased environmental stress on the fish populations, making them more susceptible to disease.